lgili/SpiceLab/docs/engines.md

 Set the variable to the absolute path of the executable when auto-discovery fails.
 Missing binaries raise `EngineBinaryNotFound` with install hints.

+## Ngspice shared backend & callbacks

+`NgSpiceSharedSimulator` loads the `libngspice` dynamic library to stream transient data back into Python (`on_tran_point`) and to drive external sources from user code.
+Configure it via:

+- install the shared library (e.g. `brew install libngspice` or `sudo apt install libngspice0-dev`),
+- export `SPICELAB_NGSPICE_SHARED` to the `.so`/`.dylib`/`.dll` path, and
+- use `NgSpiceSharedSimulator()` directly or `run_simulation(..., engine="ngspice-shared")`.

+The shared adapter is optimised for per-point control loops.
+On an M3 Pro laptop the closed-loop example (`examples/closed_loop.py`) completes ~2 000 transient steps with callbacks in ≈32 ms (~16 µs per step); your numbers will vary with platform, circuit size, and callback complexity.
+When you need higher throughput—and can tolerate the lack of fine-grained feedback—fall back to the process adapter (`engine="ngspice"`), which still supports batching, sweeps, and caching but runs headless without callbacks.

+Tip: keep `AnalysisSpec.tstep` as large as the control loop allows and perform vectorised work inside the callback to reduce cross-language overhead.

 ## Output formats

 | Engine | Output | Notes |